-Jonathan is a guest faculty member at the Notre Dame University College of Law where he teaches trial advocacy.
-Jonathan has spoken at seminars, conferences, and law schools on a wide array of topics, including trial advocacy, pretrial motions and the role of the jury trial.
+Jonathan is a guest faculty member at the Notre Dame University College of Law, where he teaches trial advocacy.
+Jonathan has spoken at seminars, conferences, and law schools on a wide array of topics, including trial advocacy, pretrial motions, and the role of the jury trial.
 He is an active member of the Chicago Inn of Court and the National Association of Criminal Defense Lawyers.
-Jonathan is admitted to practice law in the State of Illinois, the Northern District of Illinois, the Southern District of Illinois, the Northern District of Indiana, the Seventh Circuit Court of Appeals and the Supreme Court of the United States.
+Jonathan is admitted to practice law in the State of Illinois, the Northern District of Illinois, the Southern District of Illinois, the Northern District of Indiana, the Seventh Circuit Court of Appeals, and the Supreme Court of the United States.
 He is a member of the Northern District of Illinois Trial Bar.
 He received his Bachelor of Arts from the Loyola University of Chicago and his Juris Doctor from the American University Washington College of Law, where he was a Marshall-Brennan Fellow.

-Jonathan routinely receives honors and awards for his legal work including being selected by the Chicago Lawyer and the Chicago Daily Law Bulletin as one of the “40 Illinois Attorneys Under Forty to Watch,” being selected an Emerging Lawyer by Leading Lawyers, (the distinction “Emerging Lawyer” is reserved for the top 2% of Illinois lawyers who are 40 years old or younger) and he was twice awarded the Excellence in Pro Bono Service presented by The United States District Court for the Northern District of Illinois and The Chicago Chapter of the Federal Bar Association.
-Jonathan is active in the community and currently serves on the Chicago Council for the American Writers Museum and on the board of directors for the Roseland chapter of CeaseFire.
-He lives in Chicago with his wife, two kids and a Pitbull named Chauncey Billups.
+Jonathan routinely receives honors and awards for his legal work, including being selected by the Chicago Lawyer and the Chicago Daily Law Bulletin as one of the “40 Illinois Attorneys Under Forty to Watch,” and being selected as an Emerging Lawyer and then Leading lawyer every year since 2017.
+In 2022, he was selected by Illinois Super Lawyers as a Super Lawyer.

+He was twice awarded the Excellence in Pro Bono Service presented by The United States District Court for the Northern District of Illinois and The Chicago Chapter of the Federal Bar Association.
+Jonathan is active in the community and currently serves on the Chicago Council for the American Writers Museum, on the board of directors for the Roseland chapter of CeaseFire, and Illinois State Advocacy for Committee for the American Heart Association.
+He lives in Chicago with his wife, two kids, and a Pitbull named Chauncey Billups.